Abstract bivariant Cuntz semigroups: Abstract bivariant Cuntz semigroups

 \begin{prp} Let $p$ and $q$ be supernatural numbers with $p=p^2$ and $q=q^2$.
 If $p$ divides $q$, then $\ihom{R_p,R_q}\cong R_q$.
 If $p$ does not divide $q$, then $\CatCu(R_p,R_q)=\{0\}$ and $\ihom{R_p,R_q}\cong\PPbar$. \end{prp} \begin{proof} First, assume that $p$ divides $q$.
 Then $R_p\cong R_p\otimes R_p$ and $R_q\cong R_q\otimes R_p$.
 Let $\varphi\colon R_p\to R_q$ be a generalized \CuMor.
 It follows from \cite[Proposition~7.1.6]{AntPerThi14arX:TensorProdCu} that $\varphi$ is $R_p$-linear.
 Thus, $\varphi$ is determined by the image of the unit.
 Moreover, for every $a\in R_q$, there is a generalized \CuMor{} $\varphi\colon R_p\to R_q$ with $\varphi(1)=a$, given by $\varphi(t)=ta$ for $t\in R_p$.
 Thus, there is a bijection $\CatCuMor[R_p,R_q]\cong R_q$ given by identifying $\varphi$ with $\varphi(1)$.
 It is straightforward to check that under this identification, the relation $\prec$ on $\CatCuMor[R_p,R_q]$ corresponds precisely to the way-below relation on $R_q$.
 It follows that

 as desired.

 Assume now that $p$ does not divide $q$.
 Let $r$ be a prime number dividing $p$ but not $q$.
 Every element of $R_p$ is divisible by arbitrary powers of $r$.

 On the other hand, we claim that only the soft elements of $R_q$ are divisible by arbitrary powers of $r$.
 Indeed, every element of $R_q$ is either compact or nonzero and soft.
 Moreover, the sum of a nonzero soft element with any other element in $R_q$ is soft.
-Thus, if $x\in R_q$ is compact, and if $x=ky$ for some $k\in\NN$ and $y\in R_q$, then $y$ is necessarily compact.
-Thus, if a compact element of $R_q$ is divisible in $R_q$ then it is also divisible in the monoid of compact elements of $R_q$, which we identify with $\NN[\tfrac{1}{q}]$.
+It follows that if a compact element of $R_q$ is divisible in $R_q$ then it is also divisible in the monoid of compact elements of $R_q$, which we identify with $\NN[\tfrac{1}{q}]$.
 However, since $r$ does not divide $q$, the only element in $\NN[\tfrac{1}{q}]$ that is divisible by arbitrary powers of $r$ is the zero element, which is soft.